borbelyattila11/ImageSignal/RC-Circuit.md

      $f_c = \frac{1}{2πRC}$

 The RC Circuit acts as an analog filter that modifies the amplitude and phase of input signals based on their frequency.
 It performs continous-time signal filtering.

+THe difference equation bridges the gap between analog filtering (RC Circuits) and digital signal processing by providing a mathematical structure that models the behavior of discrete-time systems.